ceyhunsahin/Projet7_Flask_API/README.md

 [Dashboard](https://oc-dashboard-home-risk.herokuapp.com/).
 Flask API gets all needed parameters and returns a json format for using in Dashboard.
 So, without opening the Flask API, Dashboard won't handle the data for visualising.

-The API has been deployed on Heroku and are available at these adresses:
+The API has been deployed on Heroku and was available at these adresses.
+But beacuse of shutting down the free dynos and services by heroku, dashboard and flask api was deployed to the docker hub.

+For Docker, it can be type your shell:

+`docker container run -p 8000:8000 csahin2086/dash_app`

+and with another shell:

+`docker container run -p 5000:5000 csahin2086/flask_app`

-Please note that they also have specific github repository for deployment on Heroku:
+Please note that they also have had specific github repository for deployment on Heroku:

 Python librairies needed for the API are the following: python = 3.10 pandas=1.4.3 numpy=1.22.4 scikit-learn=1.1.2
 plotly=5.10.0 shap=0.41.0 xgboost=1.6.1 pillow=9.2.0